zvada/technology/docs/documentation/new-doc-area.md

           - toc:
               permalink: True

-1: Create a `docs` directory containing an `index.md` that will be your home page.
+1. Create a `docs` directory containing an `index.md` that will be your home page.

+1. Stage and commit these changes:

+        git add mkdocs.yml docs/index.md
+        git commit -m "Staging initial web page contents"

 1. Push local changes to the GitHub repository:

         git push origin master